 Frequently Asked Questions

-Is Fullerton a good city for preschool?
+Is Fullerton a good city for preschool search?

 Yes.
-Fullerton is one of the stronger preschool search markets in north Orange County because it has 69 licensed childcare providers, a preschool-heavy local mix, and enough route-based variety to build a serious shortlist without leaving the city immediately.
+Fullerton is one of the stronger preschool search markets in north Orange County because it has 69 childcare providers, a preschool-heavy local mix, and enough route-based variety to build a serious shortlist without leaving the city immediately.

 How many preschool and daycare providers are in Fullerton?

-Bright Headstart currently tracks 69 licensed childcare providers in Fullerton, including 36 preschools, 21 daycares, and 12 home daycares.
+Bright Headstart currently tracks 69 childcare providers in Fullerton, including 36 preschools, 21 daycares, and 12 home daycares.

 What part of Fullerton is best for preschool search?